figment-networks/learn-web3-dapp/markdown/the_graph_near/PROJECT_SETUP.md

 ---

-## 🎥 Video Walkthrough
+## 🎥 Video Walkthroughs

-Here is a comprehensive video walkthrough of the Pathway to help you understand what is going on at every step!

-{PLACEHOLDER FOR VIDEO WALKTHROUGH}

-- Create a subgraph scaffold @
-- Tweaking the manifest @
-- Define the schema @
-- Implement the mappings @
+Each lesson includes a video walkthrough for the information being taught in the lesson as a visual reference.

 ---